 What?
 An Orange Colored Snowy Owl?

 What do you think would cause such an anomaly?
 This question has been asked to and from many experts in the field including the head of Project SNOWstorm, Scott Weidensaul.
 There has been a lot of speculation - anything from mutation to cross-breading, careless airport markings, to beet juice, airport deicer to eating too much salmon or too many flamingos, to what makes the most sense to me, fire-retardant from the Canada wildfires.
-There is still no confirmation of how, what, why or when and probably won’t be unless she’s safely and professionally trapped, or better yet loses one of those gorgeous orange feathers for testing.
-With all that said, the most important thing of all is that she looks and seems very healthy regardless of the how, what, when or why.
+There is still no confirmation of how, what, why or when and probably won’t be unless she’s safely and professionally trapped, or better yet we get lucky enough to find one of those gorgeous orange feathers for testing.
+With all that said, the most important thing of all, is that she looks and seems very healthy regardless of the how, what, when or the why?
 Her location will not be published here in fear that everyone will want to go see for themself.

 Snowy Owls - Visitors From